wesdoyle/lightlib-lms/checklist.md

 - More expressive return types from CheckoutService on success
   - Replace all ServiceResult<bool> type ServiceResults with add+ info

-- Decompose the CheckoutService into the following:
-  - HoldsService
-  - CheckoutCollectionService (PaginationResult)

 - Logging (NLog)
 - Monitoring (Prometheus + Grafana)